• Jul 22, 2025

 • Time duration: 2 days.

 Kheerganga trek is an adventure trip combining culture, fun, and relaxation in one package.
-The trek starts at Barshaini, close to Kasol, a well-known tourist area, and winds through the deodar forests, rivers, and waterfalls.
-The most popular thing about it is a hot-water spring on top that would be nice to get into after a strenuous hike.
-Lord Shiva is the head of Hindu mythology, and Kheerganga is directly linked to it.
-It is also a part of the bigger Pin Parvati Pass trek, but this is only a trail meant to be done by experienced trekkers.
+The trek starts at Barshaini, near Kasol, a well-known tourist area, and winds through deodar forests, rivers, and waterfalls.
+The most popular thing about it is the hot-water spring on top, which would be nice to get into after a strenuous hike.
+Lord Shiva is the head of Hindu mythology, and Kheerganga is closely associated with it.
+It is also part of the larger Pin Parvati Pass trek, but this trail is meant only for experienced trekkers.

 Highlights:

-• Easy track, having Lots of dhabas along the track.
+• Easy track, with lots of dhabas along the way.

 • Fantastic combination of culture and nature.